What is the ISODD Function?

 If we wish to color even rows, we can use ISEVEN function in that scenario.

 - #VALUE! error – Occurs when the given argument is non-numeric.

-- We can insert a reference to a cell as seen in the examples above or a number directly in double quotes to get the result.
+- We can insert a reference to a cell as seen in the examples above, or a number directly in double quotes to get the desired result.

-- The ISODD function was introduced in Excel 2007 and hence, unavailable in earlier versions.
+- The ISODD function was introduced in Excel 2007 and, hence, is unavailable in earlier versions.
 It will return an error if used in earlier versions.
-For older versions, we can use MOD function.
+For older versions, we can use the MOD function.

-- ISODD is the opposite of ISEVEN function.
+- ISODD is the opposite of the ISEVEN function.